Daniel Biles: Career

 Biles while in private practice work was active in political endeavors as he was a member of the Kansas Turnpike Authority Board and also on the Kansas State Board of Education.

 Kansas Supreme Court

-Biles was one of three candidates recommended by the Kansas Supreme Court Nominating Commission to Kansas Governor Kathleen Sebelius.
-On January 7, 2009, Biles was appointed by Governor Sebelius; the other two choices recommended by the Kansas Supreme Court Nominating Commission were the Chief Judge of the Douglas County Court Robert Fairchild and Kansas Court of Appeals Judge Tom Malone.
+Biles was one of three candidates recommended by the Kansas Supreme Court Nominating Commission to Governor Kathleen Sebelius.
+On January 7, 2009, Biles was appointed by Governor Sebelius, the other two choices recommended by the Kansas Supreme Court Nominating Commission were the Chief Judge Robert Fairchild and Judge Tom Malone.
+He assumed office on March 6, 2009.